Tim Scott

-Timothy Eugene Scott (born September 19, 1965) is an American businessman and politician serving as the junior United States senator from South Carolina since 2013.
-A member of the Republican Party, Scott was appointed to the U.S. Senate by Governor Nikki Haley in 2013.
-He retained his seat after winning a special election in 2014, and was elected to full terms in 2016 and 2022.
+Timothy Eugene Scott (born September 19, 1965) is an American businessman and politician serving since 2013 as the junior United States senator from South Carolina.
+A member of the Republican Party, he is the first African-American senator in the Southern United States to be directly elected, the longest-serving African-American senator in U.S. history, the first African-American to serve in both the House and Senate, and the first African-American senator to chair a full committee.